dpadGuy/UwUTools-OldRepo/README.md

 <H1 align="center">UwUTools</H1>

-**UwUTools is a apps launcher which gives you the ability of downloading apps in one place and also everything portable, which means you can download software withouth requiring admin privileges**
+**UwUTools is an application launcher that allows you to download and manage apps in one centralized location.
+It provides everything in a portable format, eliminating the need for administrative privileges.**

-**The tool can be used everywhere such as your own computer, a school computer, on your favourite cloud gaming services and much more**
+**This tool can be utilized on various devices, including personal computers, school computers, and cloud gaming services.**

 [![Join our Discord Server](https://img.shields.io/badge/Discord-Join%20our%20server-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/GmnFnC3VkN)